fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 monthly *TXT* or *Excel* or *XML* extractions.

 All those tasks are managed by some *jobs* that calls multiple *transformations*, but I have to schedule those jobs somehow.
+And I want to keep track of which jobs are run, how long they took to execute, which ones failed.
-But how?
+**But how do do all of this**?

-This is what I am using, and I find it pretty *elegant*.
+This is what I am using, and I find it very *flexible* and pretty *elegant*.

 ## Windows Scheduler